olafland/orw/README.md

 Porting:
 ORW was tested on Telosb.
 However, it only depends on the CC2420 radio, as the current implementation hooks into its device driver to make the forwaeding decision.
-Thus, using other CC2420 based platforms such as micaz should not be ok.
+Thus, using other CC2420 based platforms such as micaz should be ok.
 For other radios we expect a minor porting effort:
 The code that we added to the CC2420 driver is quite simple and we kept the main logic for the fowarding decision in a separate module.